Impakter

 “WWF supports states to deliver on their commitments under SDG 14 in a variety of ways, including our support for the designation of new marine protected areas, our efforts to curb harmful fisheries subsidies through the World Trade Organization, and our global campaign for a legally binding treaty to address plastic pollution.
 We also call on states to finalize an ambitious new High Seas treaty to conserve biodiversity beyond national jurisdiction.”

-Looking at the last World Trade Organization (WTO) meeting outcome, the efforts by WWF and 180 other organizations seem to have started to pay off.
+Judging by the outcome of the last World Trade Organization (WTO) meeting, the efforts by WWF and 180 other organizations appear to be paying off.
 The new agreement reached by 164 WTO member countries will prohibit certain harmful fisheries subsidies, which is what the sixth target of SDG 14 calls for (albeit by 2020).

 This morning in Geneva, WTO members secured an unprecedented package of outcomes for #MC12.
 Check out this infographic to find out more about some of the key highlights! https://t.co/lEJDTyIRoj pic.twitter.com/0mnYV2EsUI